Chapter 15: Audiences

 Edward drank some more and wiped his mouth with the back of his hand.
 “Six years of sweet oblivion in prayer and electrics!” he laughed.
 “And only now we hear the faint cries of those slain by the Order.
 What bitter irony, Lord Althayne, said the Fool, for all that my orbs have been wrenched from my poor skull, I still see thee clearly: a pragmatist; a fine synonym for a coward; one who would still save his friend for all his cruelty and folly but whose soul drowns in fear and his resolve in copious wine; a shallow pantin hoisted this way and that by cardinal sins and strings...”

-“So we betray all and bury our consciences for another day of sweet life upon this storm-tossed ship of death?
-We do Schimrian’s bidding even when the Conclave arrives?”
+“So we betray all and bury our consciences for another day of sweet life upon this storm-tossed ship of death?”

 “We do, Edward.
-The world is dead.
-This is an existence where we accept the wisdom of Ignatius and seek oblivion not salvation for, like the Bishop at the end of Tythe’s tragedy; we cast aside the mantles of justification and bare our chests for the swords of redemption and damnation.”
+The world is dead and we killed it.
+This is an existence where we accept the wisdom of Ignatius and seek oblivion not salvation for, like the Bishop at the end of Tythe’s tragedy; we cast aside our mantles of justification and bare our chests for the twin swords of redemption and damnation.”

 “Enough classical literature, Theo,” Edward begged him.
 “My heart beats, there is whisky and food enough on this table to stave off such thoughts for now and for now it is enough.”